Skip to content

 2. Tool Identification: The agent selects the most suitable tool for the task at hand.

-3. Parameter Preparation: Using LLM capabilities, the agent extracts relevant entities (e.g., location, date, user preference) and maps them to the required input format.
+3. Parameter Preparation: Using LLM capabilities, the agent extracts relevant entities (for example, location, date, user preference) and maps them to the required input format.

 4. Tool Invocation: The agent calls the tool, passing the prepared parameters.